Certified ISO Company: What It Means and Why It Matters

 1. Gap Assessment

-2. System Development & Implementation
+2. System Development and Implementation

-• Define scope
+• Define scope boundaries

-• Establish policies and objectives
+• Establish policies and measurable objectives

 • Document required procedures